 Everyone looks so old!

 Who hasn’t been surprised when seeing a media icon for the first time in years noting how much they’ve aged?
 Who hasn’t seen a picture of an ex and felt a small glimmer of glee noting that his or her hair is now white and much thinner than you remember?
-It’s always someone else.
+It was always someone else.
 Until now.
 Until that grocery clerk.

-Who hasn’t stared into their iPhone attempting their first selfie and seeing their own aging visage looking back at them, reconsidered?
+Who hasn’t stared into their iPhone attempting their first selfie and seeing their own aging visage staring back at them, reconsidered?
 The old saying “the camera never lies” has never been more true than now.
 If we were once photogenic, our relationship with the camera is now over unless we’re shooting birds or other wildlife.

 What woman heavily invested in her looks all her life, isn’t sobered in the knowledge that she no longer turns heads in public?
 And what man doesn’t keep an close inventory on how much of his head is still growing hair vs how much is no longer there?
 What woman isn’t shocked to learn at her yearly physical that as her height has diminished, her waistline has expanded to compensate?